sensemore/code.sensemore.io/docs/android_api.md

 ```
 ### 2.1.3.
 BatchMeasurement
 Profile needs to be given in order to take batch measurement.
-After definig a profile just need to pass profile and tags to the BatchMeasure method
+After defining a profile you just need to pass the profile and tags to the BatchMeasure method
 ```java
   api.BatchMeasurement(profile, tags, () -> {
                     Log("Data reading started");